Eye in Monitor-for-SW-banner.jpg

 From SourceWatch

-The Maine Heritage Policy Center (MHPC) is a conservative think tank based in Portland, Main.
+The Maine Policy Institute, formerly the Maine Heritage Policy Center (MHPC), is a right-wing pressure group based in Portland, Maine.
 MHPC states as its mission to "formulate and promote conservative public policies based on the principles of free enterprise; limited, constitutional government; individual freedom; and traditional American values--all for the purpose of providing public policy solutions that benefit the people of Maine."[1]
-MHPC is a member of the State Policy Network (SPN).
+MHPC is a member of the State Policy Network (SPN), a web of state pressure groups that denote themselves as "think tanks" and drive a right-wing agenda in statehouses nationwide.

 Ties to the Franklin Center for Government and Public Integrity

-Through its media project The Maine Wire[3], The Maine Heritage Policy Center is listed as a Franklin Center for Government and Public Integrity "Statehouse News Bureau".[4]
-The Franklin Center funds reporters in over 40 states.[5]
-Despite their non-partisan description, many of the websites funded by the Franklin Center have received criticism for their conservative bias.[6][7]
-On its website, the Franklin Center claims it "provides 10 percent of all daily reporting from state capitals nationwide."[8]
+Through its media project The Maine Wire[8], The Maine Policy Institute was listed as a Franklin Center for Government and Public Integrity "Watchdog Bureau".[9]
+The Franklin Center funds reporters in over 40 states.[10]
+Despite their non-partisan description, many of the websites funded by the Franklin Center have received criticism for their conservative bias.[11][12]
+On its website, the Franklin Center claims it "provides 10 percent of all daily reporting from state capitals nationwide."[13]

 Franklin Center Funding